17 foods that should and shouldn’t go in the fridge

 That said, there is a way to keep it alive for even longer.
-Bread can be frozen for months on end and each slice will only take an hour (if that) to defrost, so your freezer is the perfect place to store bread if you don't think you can devour an entire seeded loaf (objectively the best variety) in a week.
+Bread can be frozen for months on end and each slice will take less than an hour to defrost.
+Your freezer is the perfect place to store bread if you don't think you can devour an entire seeded loaf (objectively the best variety) in a week.

-When they're not spread on your toast, smashed up in one of our homemade beauty treatments, or just generally keeping young people everywhere from climbing onto the housing ladder, where should your avocados be stored?
-The answer, it seems, is a little complicated – it all depends on how ripe your avocado is.
+When they're not spread on your toast or smashed up in a homemade beauty treatment, where should your avocados be stored?
+The answer depends on how ripe your avocado is.

-And if you're looking for a way to keep your avocado fresh once you've cut it open, we've got you sorted.
+And if you're looking for a way to keep your avocado fresh after it's been cut open, see our food-storage tips.

-We all know that frozen bananas make for a great snack (ok, we didn't all know that, but now you do), but when they're not ice-cold, should they be kept chilled instead?
-In a word: no.
+We all know that frozen bananas make for a great snack (ok, we didn't all know that, but now you do).
+But when they're not ice-cold, should they be kept chilled instead?
+No.

-This is especially true if they're green (which we've found is usually the case if you get bananas in an online shopping order) as this means they haven't ripened yet.
+This is especially true if they're green (which we've found is usually the case if you get bananas in an online shopping order).
+This means they haven't ripened yet.

 On the one hand, we have the scholars – the progressive thinkers, unchained by societal conventions.
 They believe certain chocolates should be kept in the fridge as it gives them an added snap, enhancing the already euphoric chocolate experience.

-On the other side of the debate, we have the purists – the devotees, unwilling to change their ways even when faced with the sad reality of soft, semi-melted chocolate.
+On the other side of the debate, we have the purists – the devotees, unwilling to change their ways.
+That's even when faced with the sad reality of soft, semi-melted chocolate.

-Cadbury claims that chocolate shouldn't be stored at a temperature below 21°C, but there are also studies to suggest that as long as it's kept in an airtight container, chocolate actually lasts longer in the fridge without any loss of quality or taste.
+Cadbury claims that chocolate shouldn't be stored at a temperature below 21°C. However, there are also studies to suggest that as long as it's kept in an airtight container, chocolate actually lasts longer in the fridge without any loss of quality or taste.